 The MAA is designed to provide for the timely identification and resolution of individual Bank financial issues and establishes performance criteria and procedures for the Banks that provide operational oversight and control over a Bank's access to System funding.
 The performance criteria set forth in the MAA are as follows:

 - the defined CIPA scores,

-- the net collateral ratio of a Bank, and
+- the Tier 1 Leverage ratio of a Bank, and

-- the permanent capital ratio of a Bank.
+- the Total Capital ratio of a Bank.